 Betsy's coverage of the 2010 Paralympic Games earned her the National Radio Network Adrienne Clarkson Diversity Award.
 Her journalism has also been recognized with a Jack Webster Award for Best Radio Feature, three national RTNDA awards, and three B.C.
 RTNDA awards.

-She is a published author , at work on her second book.
+She is a published author, at work on her second book.
 Her book of short fiction, The Butcher of Penetang, was a shortlist finalist for two national literary awards.
-Her first play will be produced by Prince George's Theatre Northwest in 2016.
+In 2016, Theatre Northwest produced an excerpt of her first play, Highway of Fears.

 Betsy grew up in Alberta and worked in Toronto at a homeless shelter and in adult literacy and community programs.
-Betsy now lives with her family and dog in a rural area outside Prince George.
+She lives with her family in Prince George.

 George Baker, Associate Producer, Prince Rupert | @cbcbakergeorget